utap2/utap2/docs/rst/installation.rst

 ADMIN_PASS
-                       Password of an admin in the djnago database
+                       Password of an admin in the UTAP database

-                       (The password must contain at least one uppercase character, one lowercase character, and one digit)
+                       (The password must contain at least one uppercase character, one lowercase character, and one digit).

+REPLY_EMAIL
+                       Support email for users.
+Users recieve emails from this adress.
+                       If you provide a Gmail address, please ensure that you input your correct Gmail app password in the field "MAIL_PASSWORD" within the            optional_parameters.conf file.
+Refer to https://support.google.com/accounts/answer/185833?hl=en for getting gmail app password.

 MAX_CORES
-                       Maximum cores in the host computer or in each node of the cluster
+                       Maximum cores in the host computer or in each node of the cluster.

 MAX_MEMORY
-                       Maximum memory in MB in the host computer or in each node of the cluster
+                       Maximum memory in MB in the host computer or in each node of the cluster .